livewire/livewire/docs/redirecting.md

 }
 ```

 As you can see, when the `save` action is triggered, a redirect will also be triggered to `/posts`.
-When Livewire receives this response, it will redirect the user on the frontend to the new URL.
+When Livewire receives this response, it will redirect the user to the new URL on the frontend.

 ## Redirecting to full-page components

-Because Livewire uses Laravel's built-in redirector, you can use all the available methods.
+Because Livewire uses Laravel's built-in redirection feature, you can use all of the redirection methods available to you in a typical Laravel application.

-If you are using a Livewire component as a full-page component for a route like so:
+For example, if you are using a Livewire component as a full-page component for a route like so:

 ```php
 use App\Http\Livewire\ShowPosts;